Muhanad-husn/sociorag/README.md

 ## Project Status

-**All Major Development Phases Complete**: The core backend, API, and frontend application (Preact + Tailwind) are complete.
-The project is currently in Phase 8: Testing & Utilities.
-For more details, see the [Project Overview](./docs/project_overview.md) and the main [Rebuild Plan](./instructions/sociograph_rebuild_plan.md).
+**Production Ready**: The core backend, API, and frontend application (Preact + Tailwind) are complete and ready for production use.
+The application has been streamlined by removing E2E tests and non-essential files to focus on the core functionality.
+For more details, see the [Project Overview](./docs/project_overview.md).

 ## Setup Instructions